penguinjournals/laboratory/README.md

 ## Chapter 3

-Get greeting from API and display it on frontend.
+Get greeting from HTTP API and display it on frontend.

+The API will be queried using axios and front rendered by Vue.